About

 • Other:

-• I won a Tall Poppy Award and they made a cool short video about me, check it out!
+• I won a Tall Poppy Award in 2018 and they made a cool short video about me, check it out:

 • hedonometer.org, a project from the University of Vermont's Computational Story Lab tracking daily happiness online.